sarahciston/codingcare/posts/guide.md

 ## Get sticky, listen to materials

 I joke that my projects are held together with duct tape and spitballs, but it's basically true.
-Most of them use a wild-sourced daisy chain of APIs[^api] and random tools from different domains, because this is what it requires to sketch out an idea I haven't seen represented elsewhere.
+Most of them use a wild-sourced daisy chain of APIs and random tools from different domains, because this is what it requires to sketch out an idea I haven't seen represented elsewhere.
 There is magic and politics and new knowledge to be found in creative (read: unintended, inappropriate) applications and combinations of existing tools.

-[^api]: APIs are the access points for the code you write to reach different services and tools online.
-API stands for Application Program Interface.
-In the same way a web interface (browser protocol) helps a human reach a website by giving it structure, an API tells your code what constraints it needs to reach that site using programming.
-Like ordering from a menu, an API tells the programmer what they can order and how to request the information they need.
-When coders use APIs, they're pulling data or tools into their program from the outside — for example the [National Weather Service](https://www.weather.gov/documentation/services-web-api) — on top of the code they have written themselves.
-The downside of relying on external APIs is of course when one link in the chain breaks, when a company gets bought by a bigger one and shuts down its open source access, or updates their system... your code also breaks.
-(Hence the duct tape.)

 To think about how to combine ingredients to produce new flavors, connect dots, (mix metaphors) is an explicitly artistic approach, because it is a way of thinking with (and against) materials *as such*.
 It questions and engages the material properties of the platforms, codes, cultures, data, and infrastructures, in the same ways artists explore other materials — whether paint color, wood grain, fiber textures, or anything else.
 Listening to your materials can make work self-reflexive in incredibly useful and critical ways, whether you decide to work with or against their attributes.